the mountain teaches the dreaming

 TECHNIQUE

-However, before any Shadow work can safely occur certain techniques and principles must first be learned and adhered to.
+Before any Shadow work can safely occur certain techniques must first be learned and adhered to.
 Technical proficiency in this medium allows us to enter the volatile “magma” of the internal landscape within the safety of a container, a ritual structure, without which our good intentions can drown in self-indulgent soup.
-I call this process Technique, as it addresses the structural integrity of this ritual technology.
-The techniques and principles of this medium are referenced by the following terms: No-Form, Polarizations, Contact Point, Verticality, The Warm-Up Cycles, Resonance, Service, Surrender, Immersion, Precision, Sanctification, Territoriality, Containment, Spatial Awareness, Jogging Forms, Ritual Actions, Sourcing, Prayer.
+I call this process Technique as it addresses the structural integrity of this ritual technology.
+The techniques incorporated throughout this Dreaming Ritual Project included: No-Form, Polarizations, Contact Point, Verticality, The Warm-Up Cycles, Resonance, Service, Surrender, Immersion, Precision, Sanctification, Territoriality, Containment, Spatial Awareness, Jogging Forms, Ritual Actions, Sourcing, Prayer.

 Click this for more technique notes.